-Contributing Factors Lack of Variety of Media; Lack of Language Access; Lack of Accessible
+Lack of Variety of Media; Lack of Language Access; Lack of Accessible Forums; Displacement of Residents due to Economic Pressures; Private

 Discrimination

 Program 15: Conservation of Existing Affordable Units

 In order to meet the housing needs of all economic groups in Lake Forest, the City must develop programs to minimize the loss of housing units available to lower-income households.
 As of June 2021, the City's affordable housing inventory consisted of 202 units, of which 811 were at risk of converting to market rate rents during the next 10 years.